read-write-web/banana-wiki/Powered-by-Banana-RDF.md

 ## Data servers

-* [cityData](https://github.com/pixelhumain/cityData) a very simple REST read-only wrapper for a SPARQL embedded database: from e.g. HTTP GET /cities/fra/01600 , output JSON-LD for dbpedia:Reyrieux ?P ?O .
+* [cityData](https://github.com/pixelhumain/cityData) a very simple REST read-only wrapper for a SPARQL embedded database: from e.g. `HTTP GET /cities/fra/01600` , output JSON-LD for triples
+`dbpedia:Reyrieux ?P ?O .` .
+It is a simple example of a Play! application that is written database independent, with 2 concrete applications: 1) with Apache Jena TDB 2) with BlazeGraph (formerly BigData(R() )

 ## Companies & Projects